deepakkumar0302/deepakkumar0302.github.io/_pages/publications.md

 $$\\$$
 # Work in Progress

-* “Food Vulnerability during shocks and Women’s bargaining power: Evidence from Indian Cooperatives”
+* “Food Vulnerability during shocks and Women’s bargaining power: Evidence from Indian Cooperatives” with Vivek Pandey, H.K.
+Nagarajan and Harpreet Singh

 * “A Gendered Approach to Economic Impacts of Refugee Aid in Kenya”, with Anubhab Gupta, J. Edward Taylor and Justin Kagin